-Whether or not you’re superstitious about such things, I think all of us could use some good luck in 2021.
+Whether or not you’re superstitious about such things, I think all of us could use some good luck in the current times.
 So just in case, I’m sharing this recipe for black-eyed peas and collard greens.

 Regardless of its magical powers, you’ll feel pretty lucky once it hits your mouth!